Oklahoma Access to Justice Commission

 Improving Access to Justice in Oklahoma

-The Oklahoma Access to Justice Commission was created to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.
+The Oklahoma Access to Justice Commission works to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.
+The Oklahoma Access to Justice Foundation identifies resources, collaborates, and builds programs to achieve the Commission's goal of meaningful access to justice.

 Nearly 80% of all legal need goes unmet.
 Oklahomans deserve better.